House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cover Your Furniture, Hardware, and Utensils

 Make sure the bomb is placed as far from power outlets, light switches, and appliances that run on electricity as possible.
-If the room is too small, use blankets and towels for coverage.
-Do the same with your bed, chairs, clothes, and hardware.
-Don’t leave any food or utensils out in the open.
+You can use plastic drop cloths to cover your bed, chairs, clothes, and hardware, but don’t leave any food or utensils out in the open.
 This applies to your pet’s bowl and food, too.

-Towels, newspaper, and even pieces of plastic—use whatever you’ve got to protect your stuff from the mist.
-Again, it can be very harmful, especially if you use more than one canister to flea bomb the apartment.
-Don’t forget to cover all electronic devices as well, along with children’s toys, houseplants, and toiletries.
+Covering your belongings is essential, especially if you use more than one canister to flee the apartment.
+Don’t forget to cover all electronic devices, children’s toys, houseplants, and toiletries.

 Seal the Apartment Shut

 Every single door and window in the apartment should be tightly closed.
 If the mist finds a way to escape into the outside world, you’ll be very disappointed by the results.
-Furthermore, if you’re only bombing one of the rooms, the mist can leak into a different room, and that’s bad news.
+Furthermore, if you’re only bombing one of the rooms, the mist can leak into a different room.
 So, do your best to cover all the “exits”, including the tiny gap underneath the door(s).

-Just put an old rag or towel under there, and it should block the way.
-Last, tag the room.
-Yes, we did just talk about notifying everyone in the apartment and coordinating with them, but you can never be too safe.
+You can put an old rag or towel under the doors to prevent seepage.
+The last step is to tag the room.
+Yes, we just talked about notifying everyone in the apartment and coordinating with them, but you can never be too safe.
 Most flea bombs include a tag in the package.
 Go ahead and stick it to the door.

 Image Credit: Quality Stock Arts, Shutterstock